akeni1999/HR_Analytics/README.md

 ### Situation

-The goal of the project is to help an organization improve employee performance and improve employee retention by analyzing the organization’s data.
+The goal of the project was to help an organization improve employee performance and improve employee retention by analyzing the organization’s data.

 ### Task